 - High blood pressure

 - Vitamin deficiencies

 What Complications Can Result from Dementia?

 Because dementia impacts cognition and memory, the condition can lead to other problems, such as:

 How Can Dementia Be Prevented?

-Nothing can really prevent dementia if it’s going to occur.
+In many cases, dementia may not be preventable.
 However, some steps can be taken to reduce the risk or delay the onset: